Check scanrootkit

 cl: 100

-• This check plugin is heavily inspired by the Rootkit Hunter Project, which unfortunately seems to be inactive since 2018. :-( Therefore, we have taken all the rkhunter rootkit definitions, translated them to YAML and made them available with this check plugin.
+• Inspired by the Rootkit Hunter Project, which has been inactive since 2018.
+All rkhunter rootkit definitions have been translated to YAML and made available with this check plugin.

 Fact Sheet